spdsp04/TelecomChrunCasestudy/README.md

 - matplotlib

-- All libraries are fully updated as homework was done on Google colab later jupyter file was uploaded to github.
+- All libraries are fully updated as homework was done on Google colab later file was uploaded to github.

+## Top 10 High customer predicting churn variable

+- arpu_6 : Average revenue per user on month_6
+- offnet_mou_8 : outside the operator network with Minutes of usage voice calls on month_8
+- roam_og_mou_8 : outgoing roaming calls minutes of usage in month_8
+- loc_og_t2t_mou_8 : Local call outgoing within same network in month_8
+- std_og_t2t_mou_8 : standard outgoing call within same network in month_8
+- loc_ic_t2f_mou_8 : Local incoming call on operator to fixed lines on month_8
+- loc_ic_mou_8 : Local incoming call on month_8
+- std_ic_t2f_mou_8 : standard incoming call on operator to fixed lines on month-8
+- total_ic_mou_6 : total incoming call on month_6
+- spl_ic_mou_8 : special incoming call on month_8

+## Conclusion

+- Providing discounts or offers to local incoming and outgoing calls will decrease customers from churning.
+- Age on network is also a key indicator for identifying the churn, if aon is less number of days and their usage is reduce then the customer is going to be churned

 ### Contact
 Facilitator  __Durgesh Chaubey__